Thomas Rawls’ record rushing performance powers Seahawks to wild-card win over Lions

 Rawls rushed for 161 yards, breaking the previous mark of 157 set by of Marshawn Lynch, and the Seahawks rolled to a 26-6 victory over Detroit.
-Seattle plays at Atlanta next Saturday in the divisional round.
+The Seahawks play at Atlanta next Saturday in the divisional round.

 Just in time for the playoffs, the Seahawks of the past roared back to life in a 26-6 NFC wild-card playoff victory against the Detroit Lions on Saturday night at CenturyLink Field.

-Using a formula seen so often in playoff runs of the past, the Seahawks first ran through the Lions — a postseason record 161 rushing yards by Thomas Rawls, breaking the previous mark of 157 set by of Marshawn Lynch against Green Bay in the 2015 NFC title game.
+Using a formula seen so often in playoff runs of the past, the Seahawks first ran through the Lions.
+Thomas Rawls set a franchise postseason record with 161 rushing yards, breaking the previous mark of 157 set by of Marshawn Lynch against Green Bay in the 2015 NFC title game.

-Then they passed over them — circus catches by Paul Richardson and Doug Baldwin that helped Russell Wilson throw for 181 yards after halftime.
+Then the Seahawks passed over the Lions — circus catches by Paul Richardson and Doug Baldwin helped Russell Wilson throw for 181 yards after halftime.

-And throughout they simply stymied Detroit, never letting it get past the 33-yard line.
+And throughout they simply stymied Detroit, never letting the Lions get past the 33-yard line.

 It is the fifth consecutive year the Seahawks have won a playoff game, improving to 8-3 in the postseason with Wilson and 9-4 since Pete Carroll became coach in 2010.
 Seattle has won at least one playoff game in six of Carroll’s seven seasons as coach.

 The Seahawks will play the Falcons next Saturday in the divisional round at Atlanta at 1:35 p.m.
-Seattle time
+Pacific time.

-The Seahawks then used a big fourth quarter from Baldwin — and another one-hand circus catch from Richardson — to cruise to the win.
+The Seahawks then used a big fourth quarter from Baldwin — and another one-handed circus catch from Richardson — to cruise to the victory.

-Two consecutive passes from Wilson to Baldwin keyed the drive that put Seattle ahead comfortably
+Two consecutive passes from Wilson to Baldwin sparked the drive that put Seattle ahead comfortably.

-First, Wilson hit Baldwin for 12 yards to convert a third-and-5 to the Seattle 35.
+First, Wilson hit Baldwin for 12 yards to convert a third-and-five to the Seattle 35.

-On the next play, Baldwin lined up in man coverage on Tavon Wilson — the same Detroit safety beaten for the Richardson touchdown.
+On the next play, Baldwin lined up in man coverage against Tavon Wilson — the Detroit safety beaten for the Richardson touchdown.
 Baldwin broke past Wilson at the line and caught a teardrop of a throw from Russell Wilson for 42 yards to the Lions’ 23.

 That set up a 4-yard touchdown run by Rawls that made it 19-6 with 8:53 remaining and pretty much ended the suspense.

-On the next drive, another one-handed catch by Richardson — and then a even more incredible juggling act by Baldwin to pin the ball to his, uh, backside as he fell to the ground — set up a 13-yard Wilson-to-Baldwin TD that put the game away for good.
+On the next drive, another one-handed catch by Richardson — and then an even more incredible juggling act by Baldwin to pin the ball to his, uh, backside as he fell to the ground — set up a 13-yard Wilson-to-Baldwin touchdown that put the game away for good.

 Fourth downs were critical in allowing Seattle to take a 10-3 halftime lead, with the Seahawks’ defense stopping one and the Seattle offense converting on another, on what was the most memorable play of the game.

-With the game scoreless midway through the second quarter, Seattle decided to for it on fourth and goal from the 2.
+With the game scoreless midway through the second quarter, Seattle decided to got for it on fourth-and-goal from the 2.

-Russell Wilson lofted the ball into the end zone to Richardson.
+Wilson lofted the ball into the end zone to Richardson.
 The throw was a little short, and Richardson had to reach back for it, colliding with Tavon Wilson as he did.
 Tavon Wilson was called for interference.
 No matter.
 Richardson reached out and grabbed the ball with one hand as both players fell to the turf, a score that put the Seahawks ahead 7-0 with 7:07 left in the first half.

 It was Seattle’s running game that got the Seahawks into position for the score, though.
 Seattle ran the ball 11 times on the 14-play drive with Rawls gaining 49 on nine attempts.